Robert Jacomb-Hood

-Robert Jacomb-Hood (Note: His name is sometimes left unhyphenated as Robert Jacomb Hood.)
-(25 January 1822 – 10 May 1900) was a British civil engineer who rose to prominence as the first Resident Engineer of the London, Brighton and South Coast Railway (LB&SCR), a position he held from the company's amalgamation in 1846 until 1860.
-During this time, he was responsible for projects including London Victoria station, London Bridge station, and Crystal Palace railway station, as well as a large number of branch lines across the south of England.
+Robert Jacomb-Hood (Note: His name is sometimes left unhyphenated as Robert Jacomb Hood.) (born Robert Jacomb, 25 January 1822 – 10 May 1900) was a British civil engineer who rose to prominence as the first Resident Engineer of the London, Brighton and South Coast Railway (LB&SCR), a position he held from the company's formation in 1846 until 1860.
+During this time, he was responsible for projects including London Victoria station, London Bridge station, and Crystal Palace railway station, as well as a large number of branch lines across southern England.

-Born to a working-class family in Bedfordshire, Jacomb-Hood's father inherited an estate from his cousin in 1833, drastically improving the financial situation of the family.
-Jacomb-Hood was removed from Christ's Hospital in favour of private tuition before attending the University of Cambridge to study Law.
-However, he quickly dropped out to become a railway engineer instead, rising through their ranks quickly under the guidance of George W. Buck.
-He was selected as the fist Resident Engineer of the LB&SCR in 1846, only five years after he entered the industry.
-The finances of the company were tumultuous, with some years seeing strong gains and others so poor that Jacomb-Hood narrowly escaped being fired.
-However, his career personal finances grew steadily and he was elected a Member of the Institution of Civil Engineers in 1847.
+Born to a working-class family in Bedfordshire, Jacomb-Hood saw his family finances drastically improve after his father inherited an estate from his cousin in 1833.
+Jacomb-Hood attended Christ's Hospital before being removed in favour of private tuition.
+He began studying Law at the University of Cambridge, but quickly dropped out to become a railway engineer instead, and was trained under the guidance of George W. Buck and William Baker.
+He was selected as the first Resident Engineer of the LB&SCR in 1846, a mere five years after entering the industry.
+The company's finances were tumultuous: some years there were strong gains and others were so poor that Jacomb-Hood narrowly escaped being dismissed.
+Nevertheless, his personal finances grew steadily, and he was elected a Member of the Institution of Civil Engineers in 1847.